 - 9.1 The Rural Needs Act 2016, requires District Councils and other Public Authorities to have due regard to rural needs when developing, adopting, implementing or revising policies, strategies and plans, and when designing and delivering public services. - 9.2 To 'have due regard' means that a public authority must consciously consider the needs of people in rural areas.
 How much 'due regard' depends on the circumstances and, in particular, on the relevance of rural needs to the decision or function in question.
 The greater the relevance and potential impact for people in rural areas, the greater the regard required by the duty. - 9.3 The LDP draft Plan Strategy (PS) adopts the approach of more balanced growth across the District whilst maintaining broad conformity with the Regional Development Strategy 2035 (RDS).
 While it directs a significant degree of focus on Derry as the principal city and Strabane as the main town it also provides for growth across the rural area, throughout the local towns, villages and small settlements.
-Growth of the City and Main Town serves not only to position both as places which can compete with peer settlements, across the island of Ireland and elsewhere, but also equally to provide services of a scale which can supply their respective rural area. - 9.4 Agriculture and Other Rural Development is mainly applicable in the rural area as there are very few opportunities for this type of development in our urban centres.
-It is not envisaged that there is a differential impact on the rural area in relation to this topic.
+Growth of the City and Main Town serves not only to position both as places which can compete with peer settlements, across the island of Ireland and elsewhere, but also equally to provide services of a scale which can supply their respective rural area. - 9.4 Other Development in the Countryside is mainly applicable in the rural area as there are very few opportunities for this type of development in our urban centres.
+It is not envisaged that there is a negative differential impact on the rural area in relation to this topic. - (2021 Update): The amended policies, plus the new ODC 1 policy were subject to additional RNIA Assessment in the RNIA Addendum, at document DS-105a, para 5.4 & Table 6; it concluded that there was no cause for concern.